Using Soundbites and Narration to help make Edit Decisions that effect Rhythm and Pacing

 The 1st shot of the story is Lindsay walking to her salon station.

 My narration is, “Lindsay Gore, preps for another client.”
-I make an edit on the word preps.
-The tight shot of hair stays up on the screen from 03 to 06.
+I make an edit on the word prepsThe tight hair shot stays on the screen from :03 to :06.

 Lindsay says, “It’s pretty crazy in here.
 We do a lot of business.”
 After she says here, I make an edit.
 I’m finding natural pauses to help me make edit decisions.

 At: 09, my narrations is, “This full-service salon is Strandz hair studio.”
-My edit is on the word is.
-It is a natural moment of pause in the narration.
+My edit is on the word isIt is a natural moment of pause in the narration.

 At: 13, she says, “I do own Strandz.”
 Then she says, “I bought it two years ago.
 I worked here for almost 9 years before I bought it.
 In the back of my mind, I always knew I would like owning my own salon, and I love it.”
 I make two edits based on the rhythm of her voice.

-At: 19, she completes her thought I bought it.
+At: 19, she completes her thought, I bought it.

 At: 21, she completes the thought; my own salon.
 I make an edit after salon, but before she starts her next thought, which is I love it.